kyma-project/btp-manager/docs/operations.md

 missing keys/values, sets the CR in `Error` state (reason `InvalidSecret`), and stops the reconciliation until there is a change in the required
 Secret.

+After checking the Secret, the reconciler proceeds to apply and delete operations of [module resources](../module-resources).
+`module-resources` directory is created by one of GitHub actions and contains manifests for apply and delete operations.
+See [workflows](workflows.md#auto-update-chart-and-resources) for more details.
+First the reconciler deletes outdated module resources which are stored as manifests in [to-delete.yml](../module-resources/delete/to-delete.yml).
+When all outdated resources are deleted successfully, the reconciler prepares current resources from manifests in [apply](../module-resources/apply) directory to be applied into the cluster.
+The resources preparation consists of adding `app.kubernetes.io/managed-by: btp-manager`, `chart-version: {CHART_VER}` labels to all module resources, setting `kyma-system` Namespace in all resources, setting module Secret and Configmap based on data read from the required Secret.
-After checking the Secret, the reconciler prepares the module's chart for provisioning.
-It adds `app.kubernetes.io/managed-by: btp-manager` label to all chart resources, sets data from the required Secret as overrides and applies them among overrides from `values.yaml`.
-When the chart install info is correct, the reconciler starts the provisioning and waits specified time for all chart resources to be in `Ready` state.
+After preparing resources, the reconciler starts applying them into the cluster and waits specified time for all module resources existence in the cluster.
 If timeout is reached, the CR receives `Error` state and the resources are checked again in the next reconciliation.
 The reconciler has a fixed set of [timeouts](../controllers/btpoperator_controller.go) defined as `consts` which limit the processing time for performed operations.
-The provisioning is successful when all chart resources are in `Ready` state and this is the condition which allows the reconciler to set the CR in `Ready` state.
+The provisioning is successful when all module resources exist in the cluster.
+This is the condition which allows the reconciler to set the CR in `Ready` state.

 ## Deprovisioning